 Hired researchers, ordered documents, hours online and in archives pouring through records, we always hit brick walls.
 Suddenly last year Granddad remembered visiting a family in Baltimore on Southern Avenue that he thought might have been relatives.
 Having long ago run out of any other leads, we looked in census records to see what we could find.
 Only one family in that area matched the description, so in-depth research on the occupants of that home in Baltimore led to a woman named Ruth...
-Ruth was the great great grandma we had been searching for, although it took some detective work to piece together the story.
-As one clue followed another leading to an online researcher who posted her family tree, collaboration through emails and finally much anticipated DNA results proved the connection.
-After so many years wondering about his roots Granddad suddenly had live cousins and a robust family tree.
+Ruth was the great-great grandma we had been searching for, although it took some detective work to piece together the story.
+As one clue followed another leading to an online researcher who posted her family tree, collaboration through emails, and finally much anticipated DNA results proved the connection.
+After so many years of wondering about his roots, Granddad suddenly had live cousins and a robust family tree.
 At age 91 Granddad knew his mother's story at last bringing peace and forgiveness.

 To be ready for the sudden clue it was imperative that we organized our many years of research.
 The long-lost memory reignited the search for Grandad's family, but the clues meant something as we pieced together the story bit by bit because we had outlined all the known facts over many years.
 We knew Granddad's mother spent time in the Norfolk, Virginia area from the address in her old textbook so when the Baltimore address led to a study of the family who lived there and we found an uncle who had lived in Norfolk we had a trail of clues to follow.